kbrowngithub/WordGuessGame/README.md

 #### End Screen:
 ```
-    - Game status is displayed
+    - Game status is displayed.
-    - Last state of the working word is displayed
+    - Last state of the working word is displayed.
-    - Wins, losses, remaining guesses, and incorrect guesses are updated and displayed
+    - Wins, losses, remaining guesses, and incorrect guesses are updated and displayed.
     - Message stating "Click Here To Play Again" is displayed and when clicked, restarts the game.
  ```
  ![](assets/images/EndScreen.PNG)